jim3692/server.nix/README.md

         };
       };

-      defaultGateway = "10.0.90.1"; # The default gateway of the host dns = "10.90.0.1";            # The default DNS (Used for all host, containers and VMs) };
+      dns = "10.90.0.1";            # The default DNS used for the host, and all containers and VMs };

     containers = {